Back to Articles

 The Infrastructure Question

-The biggest concern on student threads is not the idea of CBT itself, but whether India can reliably administer it at NEET scale.
+The biggest concern on student threads is not the idea of CBT itself, but whether India can reliably administer a NEET 2027 CBT at such a massive scale.

 Reddit users keep returning to the same point: NEET handles a very large candidate pool, and moving that many aspirants onto computers raises obvious questions about servers, center readiness, connectivity, and logistics.
 Some users argue that if smaller exams already need multiple shifts, NEET will need a far larger infrastructure rollout.